Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-form-handling/react-form-handling.md

 > **Note:** We use `checked` prop for the input checkbox and `value` prop for the text input.

 Now, the text input field is being controlled by the component state and not the DOM.
-You will not be able to write anything in the field because it is assigned a value equal to the current value of the state.
+Hence, you will not be able to write anything in the field because it is assigned a value equal to the current value of the state.

-The value is empty as declared in the `state`.
+The value is empty as declared in the `state` object.

 To change the state, we need to update it through the `setState()` method.